GSA/open-gsa-redesign/_apidocs/sam-getList-Contracts-api.md

 - It can return only the first 400,000 records.
 - The following characters are not allowed to be sent in the parameter values with the API request: & \| { } ^ \

-## Additional Features of the getList Contracts API
+## Additional Features of the Contract Awards API
 It can serve as an Extract API with the addition of the “format” parameter in the request.
 Following are the key features of the getList Contracts Extract API:

 - It offers several optional search parameters, filtering by sections, AND, OR, NOT conditions and a free text search q to obtain the desired data.